solliancenet/microsoft-mysql-developer-guide/pandoc/temp/mysql-developer-guide.md

     apps, but it is optimized for more advanced orchestration scenarios, such as high availability.

-This list is not exhaustive; for a more comprehensive view, consult the [Azure Fundamentals Microsoft Learn](https://docs.microsoft.com/learn/modules/intro-to-azure-fundamentals/tour-of-azure-services) module.
+For a more comprehensive view, consult the [Azure Fundamentals Microsoft Learn](https://docs.microsoft.com/learn/modules/intro-to-azure-fundamentals/tour-of-azure-services) module.

-## The Azure Management Hierarchy
+## The Azure Resource Management Hierarchy

 Azure provides a flexible resource hierarchy to simplify cost management and security.
 This hierarchy consists of four levels: